Fellowships at FSI

 Thus we have executed a Fellowship initiative with FSI.
 The initiative began in August 2019.
 The Foundation has hired retired senior Foreign Service officers to help update and expand the curriculum for recently extended Area Studies courses, including South and Central Asia, Near East, East Asia and the Pacific, and Africa.

+Relations between the State Department and Congress have sometimes been rocky during different Administrations.
 To address this issue, the Foundation has partnered with the Council on Foreign Relations (CFR) to conduct a pilot seminar series for mid-level Foreign and Civil Service officers as well as mid-level Congressional staffers.
 The objective of the series is twofold: (1) provide education on the role of Congress and the State Department in foreign policy, particularly where the two roles intersect, and (2) offer State and Hill employees the opportunity to form relationships and foster working-level relationships.
 The first series was rolled out in February 2020.
 The series included four seminar sessions for thirteen State and thirteen Hill employees.
 Topics covered include oversight, nominations, treaties and international agreements, responding to crises, and budget.

 Leadership and Management Training

 The US Diplomatic Studies Foundation spent a year visiting various other departments and agencies to learn about their best training and education practices.
 A key to success identified across the board was putting time and resources into leadership and management training.
 Thus DSF is working with business schools to create a robust training module focused on leadership and management skills.